Frederic98/GadgetDeck/README.md

 </details>

 ### 3. Enable USB Gadget
-In a terminal from the SteamDeckGadget directory:
+In a terminal from the GadgetDeck directory:
 ```shell
 sudo modprobe libcomposite
 sudo ./steam-gadget load